notlibrary/obsidian-adamantine-pick/README.md

 ## Note
-Experimental bloated ugly wrapper but possibility to run it entirely in js enviroment outweights security drawbacks
+Experimental bloated ugly wrapper but possibility to run it entirely in js environment outweights security drawbacks